Play School (British TV series): Presenters

 In many cases five programmes would be produced in the space of two days, with one day of rehearsal and one day of recording.

 Celebrity storytellers

 A number of famous people also appeared on the show as storytellers: many became semi-regulars.
 They included: Val Doonican, Richard Baker, Rolf Harris, Clive Dunn, Roy Castle, Pat Coombs, David Kossoff, Patricia Hayes, Sam Kydd, James Blades, Frank Windsor, Roy Kinnear, George Chisholm, Ted Moult and Cilla Black.
 Both existing and former Play School presenters also frequently made guest appearances as storytellers.

 Musicians

-Many musicians worked on the programme over the years: they included Jonathan Cohen, William Blezard, Peter Gosling, Alan Grahame, Paul Reade, Spike Heatley, Alan Rushton, Pedro Goble, Anne Dudley, John Gould, Martin Yates and Peter Pettinger.
+Many musicians worked on the programme over the years: they included Jonathan Cohen, William Blezard, Peter Gosling, Alan Grahame, Paul Reade, Spike Heatley, Alan Rushton, Pedro Goble, Anne Dudley, John Gould, Martin Yates, Peter Pontzen and Peter Pettinger.
 Some of them, in particular Cohen, Gosling, Grahame and Reade, occasionally appeared on camera, especially during Christmas editions.

 Toys

 The presenters were accompanied by a supporting cast of cuddly toys and dolls.
 The five regulars were: